 The Securities and Exchange Commission released two proposals covering how US investment firms label and market funds-asking that stronger ESG claims be matched with emissions data to prove that high-carbon assets aren't being greenwashed.
-In October 2023 the SEC published the final version of the fund names rule.
-We await the publication of the final fund categorization rule.

 Which firms are affected by these proposals?